SharePoint/sp-dev-docs/docs/sp-add-ins/provide-a-template-for-a-document-library-in-a-cloud-business-add-in.md

----
-title: Provide a template for a document library in a cloud business add-in ms.prod: SHAREPOINT ms.assetid: 78df5ac7-a832-4fd0-89dc-9e440eefd7c8
----

 # Provide a template for a document library in a cloud business add-in
 In addition to the Office templates that are available when you add a document to a SharePoint document library, you can provide your own templates.
 For example, you might have your own sales quote template that you want to use when new orders are added.